Bayesian Model Averaging with Exponentiated Least Square Loss: Introduction

 In this paper we introduce a novel method called {\em Bayesian Model Averaging with Exponentiated Least Squares Loss} (BMAX).
-We note that the previously studied exponential weighted model aggregation estimator EWMA \citep[e.g.][]{RigTsy12} is the Bayes estimator under the least squares loss (posterior mean), which leads to optimal regret in expectation but is suboptimal in deviation.
-In contrast, the new BMAX model averaging estimator is essentially a Bayes estimator under an appropriately defined {\em exponentiated least squares loss}, and we will show that the $Q$-aggregation formulation (with Kullback-Leibler entropy) in \citet{DaiRigZhang12} is essentially a dual representation of the newly introduced BMAX formulation, and it directly implies the optimality of the aggregate by BMAX.
-Computationally, the new model aggregation method BMAX can be approximately solved by a greedy model averaging algorithm that is applicable to continuous candidates dictionary.
-In summary, this paper establishes a natural Bayesian interpretation of $Q$-aggregation, and provides additional computational procedure that is applicable for the continuous dictionary setting.
-This relationship provides deeper understanding for modeling averaging procedures, and resolves the above mentioned limitations of the $Q$-aggregation scheme.
+We note that the previously studied exponential weighted model aggregation estimator EWMA (e.g., \cite{RigTsy12}) is the Bayes estimator under the least squares loss (posterior mean), which leads to optimal regret in expectation but is suboptimal in deviation.
+In contrast, the new BMAX model averaging estimator is essentially a Bayes estimator under an appropriately defined {\em exponentiated least squares loss}, and we will show that the $Q$-aggregation formulation (with Kullback-Leibler entropy) in \cite{DaiRigZhang12} is essentially a dual representation of the newly introduced BMAX formulation, and it directly implies the optimality of the aggregate by BMAX.
+Computationally, the new model aggregation method BMAX can be approximately solved by a greedy model averaging algorithm and a gradient descend algorithm which is applicable to continuous dictionary.
+In summary, this paper establishes a natural Bayesian interpretation of $Q$-aggregation, and provides additional computational procedures that are applicable for the continuous dictionary setting.
+This relationship provides deeper understanding for model averaging procedures, and resolves the above mentioned limitations of the $Q$-aggregation scheme.